 We retained our cautious, defensive risk strategy in the year under review.
-Our deliberate focus on less risky, service-oriented businesses continued to prove its worth, particularly in these times influenced by the Covid-19 pandemic.
-Our risk culture is characterised by an unchanged conservative risk appetite and is reviewed annually by the Board of Management as part of the strategy and planning process.
-Typical risks in banking business are taken to an appropriate extent, which ensures the long-term continuation of the business activity.
-This "risk philosophy" forms the basis of the company-wide risk management and includes the allocation of risk limits.
+Our approach of consciously tending to focus on lower risk, service-orientated business areas proved its worth against the backdrop of the war in Ukraine and the economic consequences of this.
+Our risk culture still revolves around an unchanged and extremely conservative risk appetite; this risk appetite is reviewed and defined by the Board of Management on an annual basis as part of the strategy and planning process.
+Typical banking risks are assumed to an appropriate extent, which safeguards the Bank's long-term ability to continue its business activities.
+This risk philosophy forms the basis of our extensive risk management and includes the allocation of risk limits for targeted implementation.
 The risk management for our branches is performed centrally at our head office in Hamburg.

-The Bank's liquidity situation was consistently very comfortable throughout 2021, as it has been in the previous years.
-We invest our deposit surplus in a highly liquid securities portfolio, which was dominated by securities of German public-sector issuers with short remaining maturities.
-This liquidity reserve is supplemented by high-creditworthy covered bonds.
+The Bank enjoyed a very comfortable liquidity situation throughout 2022, which was further improved, despite already being at a very high level, as a result of the large volume of deposits.
+We invest our excess liabilities in a highly liquid portfolio dominated by securities of German public-sector issuers with short remaining maturities.
+This liquidity reserve is supplemented by Pfandbriefs/covered bonds with a strong credit rating.
 The majority of surplus liquidity not invested in bonds is deposited with the Bundesbank.

-Our risk management is characterised by the strategic focus on service-based business fields, combined with the use of modern risk measurement methods tailored to our corporate structure.
-The main risk types that we analyse in our risk management processes are counterparty default risks, market price risks, operational risks, and liquidity risks.
+Our risk management process is characterised by its strategic focus on service-based business units, combined with the use of cutting-edge risk measurement methods which are perfectly aligned with our corporate structure.
+The key risk types which we analyse within the framework of our risk management processes are counterparty default, market price, operational and liquidity risk.
 Reputational risks are evaluated as part of the management of operational risks.
-Potential declines in earnings are also taken into consideration.
-This takes place as part of the analysis of adverse scenarios, as well as indirectly through the conservative definition of the risk-covering assets in the ICAAP (Internal Capital Adequacy Assessment Process).
+Potential declines in earnings are also taken into account This takes place as part of the analysis of adverse scenarios, as well as indirectly through the conservative definition of the risk-covering assets in the ICAAP (Internal Capital Adequacy Assessment Process).

 Our management-oriented implementation of the regulatory requirements for risk-bearing capacity (ICAAP) has once again proved effective in the year under review.
-The merger of capital planning, income statement planning and risk-bearing capacity, together with the parallel consideration of a normative perspective and an economic perspective, have been successfully integrated into the standard processes of the Risk Controlling unit.
-This way, we can ensure both of the related perspectives - "continuation of the institution" and "protection of the creditors".
-Both perspectives are based on the fundamental principle of the risk-bearing capacity calculation, which involves comparing calculated risks with existing risk-covering assets.
+The merger of capital planning, income statement planning and risk-bearing capacity, together with the parallel consideration of a normative perspective and an economic perspective, have been firmly integrated into the standard processes of the Risk Controlling unit.
+This enables us to extensively safeguard the two strategic goals associated with this: "the institution's continued existence" and "protection of creditors".
+Both perspectives are based on the fundamental principle of calculating risk-bearing capacity, which involves comparing the risks that have been detected with the risk cover available.